NowSquare/Agent-AI/CURSOR-README.md

 Action rules (tiny and editable): Each action has preconditions (what must be true before) and effects (what becomes true after).
 These are simple strings like `scanned=true` or `confidence>=0.75` defined in `config/actions.php`.

 Validator: The PlanValidator walks each step:
-- If a precondition is missing (e.g., trying to ExtractText before ScanAttachment), it stops and returns a clear hint like “Add ScanAttachment before ExtractText.”
+- If a precondition is missing (e.g., trying to ExtractText before ScanAttachment), it stops and returns a clear hint like "Add ScanAttachment before ExtractText."
 - If all checks pass, the plan is marked Valid ✓.

 Auto‑repair and debate: If a plan is invalid, the system first tries a simple fix (insert the missing step).
 If needed, the debate loop prefers candidates that include a proper plan and tries again once.

-Gating replies: The final “SendReply” is only allowed when the plan is valid.
+Gating replies: The final "SendReply" is only allowed when the plan is valid.
 If not valid, the system sends an Options or Clarification email instead.

-Where you see this: In Activity → a “Plan” panel shows Valid/Invalid, the first failing step, a human hint, and a compact list of steps.
+Where you see this: In Activity → a "Plan" panel shows Valid/Invalid, the first failing step, a human hint, and a compact list of steps.

 ## How to extend the action schema (Plain)
 Goal: Add a new action in a safe, predictable way so plans can use it.